BGP/MPLS L3 VPN

 label stack 3

-Use the show ip bgp vrf vrf1 command to show the BGP table for the VRF which contains the imported VPN-IPv4 route.
+Use the show ip bgp vrf vrf1 command to display the BGP table for the VRF with the imported VPN-IPv4 route.

 switch# show ip bgp vrf vrf1